-The Division conducts and publishes geologic mapping to identify and characterize faults throughout the state.
+The Survey conducts and publishes geologic mapping to identify and characterize faults throughout the state.
 The publication Faults and Earthquakes in Washington State is a state-wide compilation of active faults and folds.
 Each year we map additional areas and learn more about existing faults and (or) discover new ones.

 Work to increase public understanding